groontoxt/groontoxt.github.io/_posts/2023-11-25-HowIBalanceMyGame.md

 these are three major stats in the game that determines balance.

+- damage
-- damage - ex. berserker has high damage but low sustain.
+  - berserker has high damage but low sustain.
+- speed
-- speed - ex. ninja has high speed but average in everything else.
+  - ninja has high speed but average in everything else.
+- toughness
-- toughness - ex. tanks or any archetype that can take a lot of damage.
+  - tanks or any archetype that can take a lot of damage.

 ### Archtype